Courses

 | 1 |

 Transformative Approaches to Inclusive PracticeThis module explores the theoretical underpinnings of transformative approaches to inclusive pedagogy and how these apply across diverse settings.
 Students will explore social justice theory, anti-bias, critical race theory, anti-oppression, intersectionality, interculturalism and cultural competency, analysing these theoretical frameworks alongside empirical case studies.
 Through engagement in discussions related to equity, diversity and access students will develop a depth of understanding in relation to the systemic barriers to inclusion faced by marginalised communities.
 By integrating theoretical knowledge with practical application, students will be supported in designing and implementing inclusive interventions that support inclusion and belonging.
 Learning Outcomes 1.
-Critically evaluate transformative approaches in the context of marginalised communities and their effectiveness in addressing social inequalities. |
+Critically evaluate transformative approaches in the context of marginalised communities within the school context and their effectiveness in addressing social inequalities. |

 05 | Mandatory |